box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 1. Uses a `.csv` file to load employee data in bulk.
 2. Defines folder structure using a JSON file or uploads the structure from the user's local directory.
-3. Creates a managed user a predetermined folder structure to each user.
+3. Creates each new managed user a predetermined personal folder structure

 ## Prerequisites